Backcountry Accommodation Guide

 One of my favourite websites to find accommodation is booking.com.
-I have never been disappointed booking through them.
+I have never been disappointed booking with them.
 Or try a Homestay to save on your accommodation budget.
 For more great links check out my Resource Page.

 Types of Backcountry Accommodation

 Wilderness camping in Canada is free available, away from towns and settlements.
 For campers who want to live a unique experience out in the backcountry, this is the ultimate wilderness accommodation.
 It gives you a maximum amount of freedom and lets you appreciate nature up close.